Documentation-Pro/react-calendar.github.io/docs/pages/styling.md

 <link rel="stylesheet" href="../../stylesheets/extra.css" />

 ## Overview
-[React Calendar](https://www.npmjs.com/package/react-calendar) is fully open-source providing flexibility to all developers to use the calendar as they choose.
-As for the overall appearance of your calendar, we recommend importing our default css stylesheet and tweak accordingly as this calendar component was meant to handle the javascript logic for you.
+[React Calendar](https://www.npmjs.com/package/react-calendar) is fully open-source, allowing all developers to use the calendar as they choose.
+As for the overall appearance of your calendar, we recommend importing our default css stylesheet and tweaking accordingly, as this calendar component was meant to handle the javascript logic for you.

 The first image shows what it will look like after setting up.